kubepack/onessl/CONTRIBUTING.md

 please feel free to send a Pull Request.

 ## Getting Help
-If you have a question about Pre-k or having problem using it, you can contact us on our public Slack channel.
-Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.
+If you have a question about pre-k or having problem using it, you can contact us on our public Slack channel.
+Follow [this link](http://slack.kubernetes.io) to get invitation to our Slack channel.

 ## Bugs/Feature request
-If you have found a bug with Pre-k or want to request for new features, please [file an issue](https://github.com/appscode/Pack/issues/new).
+If you have found a bug with pre-k or want to request for new features, please [file an issue](https://github.com/appscode/pharmer/issues/new).

 ## Contribution Flow
 If you fix a bug or developed a new feature, feel free to submit a PR.
-In either case, please file a [Github issue]((https://github.com/appscode/pre-k/issues/new)) first, so that we can have a discussion on it.
+In either case, please file a [Github issue]((https://github.com/appscode/pharmer/issues/new)) first, so that we can have a discussion on it.
 This is a rough outline of what a contributor's workflow looks like:

 - Create a topic branch from where you want to base your work (usually master).
 - Make commits of logical units.